Kelly McKinley

 Kelly McKinley is the Deputy Director of the Oakland Museum of California.
 Previously, she served in leadership roles at the Art Gallery of Ontario, Bruce Mau Design, and the Museum of Contemporary Art San Diego.
 Her focus is in museum education, having overseen family and youth programming in many of her professional positions.

 Early life and education

 McKinley was born in Montreal, Quebec to a Canadian mother and Irish Anglian father.
 Relocating first to Dublin, McKinley spent much of her early life in northwest Ireland during the Troubles.
-In a 2019 interview, McKinley stated her first ever visit to a museum in Omagh, Northern Ireland was halted by the 1981 hunger strike, and she was only able to make the trip with fellow classmates months later.
+In a 2019 interview, McKinley stated her first ever visit to a museum in Omagh, Northern Ireland was halted by the 1981 hunger strike, and she was only able to make the trip with classmates months later.
 After moving back to Canada, McKinley attended Queen's University in Kingston, Ontario where she received a bachelor's degree in Art History and French.
 McKinley then earned her master's degree in Museum Studies at the University of Toronto.